Mother Rose Niland

 In August 1880, a few days after her twentieth birthday, Agnes entered the “Convent of the Sacred Heart”, Kingwilliamstown, as a postulant.
-On the 19th of January 1881 she received the Dominican habit and was given the name Sister Mary Rose.
+On 19 January 1881 she received the Dominican habit and was given the name Sister Mary Rose.

 For the first seven years after her Profession, in 1882, Sister Rose taught music and art lessons in school and, for a short time, assisted with the formation of the novices.
 She spent a short time teaching at the first branch at East London in the Eastern Cape.
 In 1889 she was sent to a new house opened at Potchefstroom – a town in the area known as the Transvaal.
 When the Sisters were invited to establish a school and a hospital in Klerksdorp, a neighbouring town, Sister Rose was sent to take charge of this venture.

-The Convent at Oakford, in Kwa-Zulu Natal, founded from Kingwilliamstown in July 1889, became independent of Kingwilliamstown in February 1890.
+The Convent at Oakford, in what is now Kwa-Zulu Natal, founded from Kingwilliamstown in July 1889, became independent of Kingwilliamstown in February 1890.
 Sister Mary Rose joined that community.
-In 1891 a new foundation, from the Oakford community, was made in Newcastle, Kwa-Zulu Natal.
+In 1891 a new foundation, from the Oakford community, was made in Newcastle, Natal.

-Sister Rose was sent to that community where she was appointed Superior.
-Newcastle, as a coalmining area, did not develop.
+Sister Rose was sent to that community where she was soon appointed Superior.
+Unfortunately, Newcastle did not develop as a coal mining area and soon the region was in a recession.
 Pupils did not attend the newly built school.

 In the years that followed Sister Rose lost no time in ensuring the growth of the new Congregation.
 She travelled to Europe, England and Ireland.
 Apart from questing for candidates for her Congregation, she visited Dominican communities in England, Ireland and Germany to imbibe as much as she could of the Dominican spirit.
 She ensured that her Congregation was affiliated to the Dominican Order and, later, was placed under the “Sacred Congregation of Religious” in Rome.